asphaltbuffet/seed/README.md

 ## Release

-The release workflow is triggered each time a tag with `v` prefix is pushed.
+The release workflow is triggered each time a tag with a `v` prefix is pushed.

 _CAUTION_: Make sure to understand the consequences before you bump the major version.
 More info: [Go Wiki](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher),